dewi-alliance/hotspot-manufacturers/Chengdu ZhiJiaXin Experimental equipment Co., Ltd.md

 * What is your approximate price point?
 * We will sell our product at around $600.
 * What is your expected production and delivery timeline?
-* Production and delivery timeline: Booking - 2/15/2022 Batch production - 3/15/2021 First batch product delivery
+* Production and delivery timeline: Booking - 3/15/2022 Batch production - 4/15/2021 First batch product delivery

 ## Previous shipments (required)
 Startups welcomed!
 * Have you shipped anything in the past?
 What types of products have you shipped?
 * We have sent a large number of Ethereum mining machines and Chia mining machines, and have some transportation experience.
 Our main customers will be the United States and Europe.
 We have long-term cooperation with the transshipment company in Shenzhen, who will help us transport the goods to all parts of the world.
 * Which countries have you previously shipped regulatory FCC or CE approved products?
-* U.S.A
+* CN

 ## Which countries do you plan to ship to and get regulatory certifications for? (required)
-U.S.A
+United States

 ## Customer Support (required)
 * How will your customers be able to contact you for support for your products?